TechExeter/conference-2021/_speakers/colin-dart.md

 pronoun: He/Him
 title: Technology Manager
 company: SETsquared Exeter
-talk-title: Technology Viability and Innovation - The importance of trying everything
+session-title: Technology Viability and Innovation - The importance of trying everything

-### DO NOT MODIFY THIS SECTION
+session-length: 20 mins

-headshot: /images/speakers/
+headshot: not-supplied-yet
 track: "2"
-timeslot: "00:00"
+timeslot: "tba"
 date: 2021-09-08
-type: Talk
+type: talk
+# talk, workshop, other
 delivery: recorded
+# live or recorded
 qa: live
-level: 1
-### DO NOT MODIFY (END)
+# live or none

 twitter:
  - ExeterTEL
-# linkedin:
+# linkedin: not-supplied
 takeaways:
- - An understanding of how to approach problem solving through trial and error.
+ - An understanding of how to approach problem solving through trial and error
- - Why it's important to stay connected to communities and how to do so.
+ - Why it's important to stay connected to communities and how to do so
- - How exploring technology tangents can bring new insight to their own work.
+ - How exploring technology tangents can bring new insight to their own work

 # TALK DESCRIPTION IS BELOW, FOLLOWED BY BIO
 ---